 The water surface area in Dane County totals approximately 23,000 acres, or about three percent of the county's total area with 21,600 acres distributed among 70 named lakes and ponds, and 475 miles of named streams.
 The western and central portions of the NWHC property lie within the Sugar River Watershed (Hydrologic Unit Code 0709000402) while the remainder of the property lies within the Lake Mendota-Yahara River Watershed (Hydrologic Unit Code 0709000206).
 There are no streams, tributaries, springs, wells, or permanent water bodies located within the NWHC property.
 The NWHC property is considered an internally drained area, which means that it does not have a constructed outlet.

-Stormwater originating from existing building roofs, parking lot and driveways, walkways, and other impervious surfaces makes its way through overland flow or the property (i.e., south prairie area) where it is retained and eventually infiltrates into the earth below.
+Stormwater originating from existing building roofs, parking lot and driveways, walkways, and other impervious surfaces makes its way through overland flow or the property's storm drain system to the localized depressions found within the southern portion of the property (i.e., south prairie area) where it is retained and eventually infiltrates into the earth below.
 A portion of stormwater runoff is also dispersed via overland flow to undeveloped areas within the property for infiltration.
 No stormwater leaves the property and therefore does not contribute to stream or river flooding which may be experienced elsewhere in Madison and Dane County.